 Traditional hand-cut joinery requires skill and a great deal of practice to master.
 But are those fancy joints necessary?
 Not really.
 It’s totally fine to use mortise-and-tenon or dovetails when a project calls for it.
 But for most projects, you just need joinery that’s strong and simple.
-The four best methods for joining wood together are pocket screws, dowels, biscuits and the Beadlock system.
+The four best methods for joining wood together are pocket screws, dowels, biscuit joints and the Beadlock system.
 Just because there are four methods doesn’t mean you have to master all of them to be a good woodworker.
 Give each of them a try, pick one or two methods you like the most, and then practice those methods until you’ve got them nailed down.

 Pocket Screw Pros and Cons

 You can get a basic pocket hole kit online for about $40.
 You’ll need a supply of different lengths of special self-drilling washer-head screws.
 The only tool you’ll need outside of the kit is a basic drill driver.
 Once you’ve become used to the pocket screw method you can pick up more clamps, accessories, and jigs to really step up your production.
 The only downside to pocket screws is that without special clamps, they don’t provide positive alignment of parts for assembly.

 How to Join Wood With Pocket Screws

 To use a pocket hole jig, just clamp your workpiece in the jig and drill the steeply angled holes.
 The thickness of the stock you’re drilling into determines the jig’s positioning as well as the setting of the drill bit’s stop collar.
 The included drill bit bores a flat-bottom hole with a short pilot hole at the center to guide the screw into the adjoining part.

 Apply wood glue, clamp the parts together and drive the screws.
 Some pocket hole jigs are portable, so you can clamp them onto a workpiece that’s too large to put on your workbench.

 - Positive alignment both directions